 "It doesn't matter what you do or say but where you are coming from when you do it or say it."- Maggie

 For most of my life I had no idea how truly unhappy, sad and angry I was.
 At one point, I began to realize something was “off.”
-I didn’t know what it was, but I knew I needed to do something.
-That realization started me on an amazing journey.
+I didn’t know what it was, I just knew I needed to do something different.
+That realization started me on an amazing journey and it continues to unfold.

 The journey began with a search for some sense of happiness.
-Everything I tried along the way seemed to help in some measure.
-I became more ‘self’ aware and started noticing how I was creating my own unhappiness.
-I studied The Course in Miracles and that changed my life dramatically but things still felt “off.”.
-When I found The Work of Byron Katie things started to break loose a little more.
-I had not realized that my thoughts about people and situations in my life were creating my unhappiness.
+Along the way I became more ‘self’ aware and started noticing how I was creating my own unhappiness.
+I studied The Course in Miracles which changed my life dramatically.
+Later I found Inquiry and the inquiry process of The Work of Byron Katie.
+I had not realized the power that thought had over my daily existence.
+Thoughts that I believed about people and situations in my life was creating my unhappiness.
 I had blamed my mother for not listening to me and wanting to run my life, my father for abusing and leaving me, my first husband for having an affair, my daughter for not wanting me in her life and blaming me for her problems.
 I judged my second husband as unenlightened and not loving enough.
 I saw my son-in-law as trying to control my daughter.
 Mentally, I attacked my bosses for not taking advantage of what I had to offer.
 Then I attacked myself for being judgmental and unable to live according to all the spiritual principles I had learned.

-I began to question those beliefs and through Inquiry those painful and untrue stories melted away.
-Realizing the truth set me free in ways difficult to describe.
+As I inquired into those beliefs I could see them as untrue and they melted away.
+Thought had less power over how I related to Life.
+Realizing truth has set me free in ways difficult to describe.
 I find I am a better listener, more understanding, clear, compassionate and, ultimately, kinder to myself and others.

-Realizing the Truth for myself is what I am most interested in.
-I trust the process of Inquiry to support me as I sit in the questions that arise along with all of the accompanying discomfort and uncertainty.
+Realizing Truth for myself is what I am most interested in.
+I trust the process of Inquiry to support me as I sit in the questions that arise.
+The process frequently results in uncertainty, and being lost with no frame of reference.
+This uncertainty is often accompanied by feelings and sensations that I might describe as uncomfortable.
+I’ve realized that it is just Life moving through me and it is all welcome.

 The ‘me’ that shows up as Maggie in this life is mother to beautiful Wendy, mother-in-law to entrepreneur Mike and Grandmother to amazing Callie and Carson.
 They show me the way.

 The humanness of me experiences all emotions and that includes sadness, anger and grief.
-Emotions are a part of this amazing human experience.
 There are also times where I behave in the exact opposite way I want to behave.
 I make “mistakes” on a regular basis.
 I have also learned to follow my Heart which has required jumping off a few cliffs into the unknown.
-Each experience brings a unique gift and i see Life as an experiment that is constantly unfolding.
+Each experience brings a unique gift and I see Life as an experiment that is constantly unfolding.
 All this leads to laughter, compassion and gratitude.
 Nothing serious is really going on here.

 In my professional life I have worked as an educator, a director of staff development, a director of human resources, a consultant to organizations, a master facilitator and trainer, personal life coach and facilitator of Inquiry.